xchem/xchem-align/USER-GUIDE.md

 Note that the `extra_files_dir`, `soakdb`, `exclude` and `panddas_missing_ok` items are optional, either having sensible default values or not necessarily needing values.

+Any datasets you specify in the `config.yaml`, including as references in `ref_datasets` must be found in one of the directories specified in `inputs`.

 #### Diamond Datasets

 For the inputs that are of type `model_building` (e.g. come from Diamond) the corresponding soakdb file is inspected